CVanchieri/Portfolio/Post_YelpNLPQuerySimilarReviews.md

 ---

-The goal here is to use create a fake review and then use Natural Language Processing on the text of the reivew to query similar reviews within the given Yelp data set.
+The goal here is to use create a fake review and then use Natural Language Processing on the text to query similar reviews within the given Yelp data set.

 #### Necessary imports.
 ```